jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

   representing the not-valid-after date of an X.509 resource certificate for an RPKI object ([@!RFC6487, section 4])
 * "publicationUri" -- a URI string pointing to the location of an RPKI object within an RPKI repository;
   the URI scheme is "rsync", per [@!RFC6487, section 4]
+* "notificationUri" -- an HTTPS URI string pointing to the location of the RPKI Repository Delta Protocol (RRDP) update notification file for an RPKI repository ([@!RFC8182, section 3.2, section 3.5.1])
 * "entities" -- an array of entity objects ([@!RFC9083, section 5.1]), including the organization (entity) registered as the authoritative source for an RPKI object
 * "rpkiType" -- a string literal representing various combinations of an RPKI repository and a Certification Authority